-- Try something new the sideby-side position (man behind the woman ("spooning"), often works well because the pouch will fall to your side and not come between you and your partner and there won't be any weight placed on the stoma. - Get creative now you've more reasons than ever to try out different positions!
+- Try something new the side-by-side position (man behind the woman ("spooning"), often works well because the pouch will fall to your side and not come between you and your partner and there won't be any weight placed on the stoma. - Get creative now you have more reasons than ever to try out different positions!